 - If your renewal application indicates that you have outstanding traffic violation(s), you are required to submit a written clearance for that vehicle before your application can be processed.
 To obtain a written clearance, please contact the Traffic Violations Bureau located at 2145 Main Street, Wailuku, HI 96793.
 Telephone: (808)-244-2800

 - Mailed renewals must be postmarked no later than 10 working days before the expiration date to ensure delivery by end of month

 If there is an address error on your renewal application or on your current Certificate of Registration, line out the incorrect address and print your correct address before submitting these documents for renewal.

 Failure to renew your registration before the vehicle's registration expiration date will result in a penalty.

-Online registration renewal is available for your convenience.
-Please note: Trailers or any special instructions listed on your renewal notice will not allow you to renew online.
+Please note: Any special instructions listed on your renewal notice will not allow you to renew online.